krasimir/kuker/README.md

 Don't worry about shipping instrumented application.
 If you use some of the [predefined emitters](https://github.com/krasimir/kuker-emitters) they have a `guard` function which checks if the Kuker extension is installed.
 If not they do nothing.
 Also there is a check for the `window` object so you don't get weird errors if you server-side-render your code.

+## How it works

+The extension has a [content script](https://developer.chrome.com/extensions/content_scripts) that injects a variable in the global space `__kuker__is_here__`.
+If that variable is there the integrated emitters start calling `window.postMessage`.
+These calls gets picked up by the extension and we see some content in the dev tools.

 ## Misc

 * Inspired by [Redux-DevTools](https://github.com/zalmoxisus/redux-devtools-extension)